Boys Ranch Park - Phase Next Frequently Asked Questions

 Will there be expanded hours at the new facility?

-While the final recommendation has not been presented, it is typical for new facilities to have expanded facility hours to better serve the community.
+While final hours have not be determined for the new facility, it is typical for new facilities to have expanded facility hours to better serve the community.

 Will the new facility have space for the arts?

-Bedford City Council allocated $5.5M in Phase Next bond funds for the design and construction of a visual and performing arts addition to the Old Bedford School.
-This new space would be available for use and programming by all nonprofits
+Bedford City Council allocated $5,500,000 in Phase Next bond funds for the design and construction of an arts and entertainment center at the Old Bedford School.
+This new space would be available for use and programming by all nonprofits.

 If an indoor pool was built, would the school district swim teams have access to it?